-The reservoir behind Matilija Dam is almost completely filled in with sediment, significantly reducing storage capacity to the point of rendering the dam nonfunctional.
+The reservoir behind Matilija Dam is nearly completely clogged with sediment, significantly reducing storage capacity to the point that the dam is rendered non-functional.
 With no fish ladder or bypass structure present, it is a complete barrier to the migration of endangered Southern California steelhead.
-The dam also causes increased water temperatures, an altered flow system, and a disorder to the sediment flows towards the lower watershed, estuary, and beaches, which need sediment to replenish themselves.
+The dam also causes degraded water quality, an altered flow system, and a disorder to the sediment flows towards the lower watershed, estuary, and beaches, which need sediment to replenish themselves.
 Matilija Dam has impounded approximately eight million cubic yards of sediment, and the physical condition of the 70+ year old dam continues to deteriorate.
-Historically inhabiting the Ventura River watershed, Southern California steelhead are an incredibly important species because they evolved in seasonally disconnected systems and are able to survive in warmer waters than are other steelhead populations.
-With only an estimated 500 individuals remaining, this life history trait makes this a particularly valuable population to protect in the face of climate change and shifting weather patterns.
-Removal of Matilija Dam will restore access to 17 miles of spawning, rearing and foraging habitat above the dam.
+Historically inhabiting the Ventura River watershed, Southern California steelhead are an incredibly important species because they evolved in seasonally disconnected river systems and are an adaptable species, able to survive in warmer waters than other steelhead populations.
+With only an estimated 500 individuals remaining, this unique life history trait makes them a particularly valuable population to protect in the face of climate change and shifting weather patterns.
+Removal of Matilija Dam will reconnect access for steelhead to 17 miles of spawning, rearing, and foraging habitat above the dam.
 Reconnecting this habitat will help bolster species-wide recovery for Southern steelhead across Southern California.